-If your patient is experiencing ambivalence to change, remember the elements of the MI spirit:
+If your client is experiencing ambivalence to change, remember the elements of the MI spirit:

-- Partner with the patient do not argue. - Accept the patient's autonomy and their right to make their own informed choices. - Demonstrate compassion recognize their struggles. - Evoke the patient's perspective and avoid telling them what to do.
+- Partner with the patient do not argue. - Accept the client's autonomy and their right to make their own informed choices. - Demonstrate compassion recognize their struggles. - Evoke the client's perspective and avoid telling them what to do.